Sage-Bionetworks/synapseAnnotations/README.md

 Templates for adding new terms are included in the `term-templates/` folder.

-To register these schemas in Synapse `register-schemas.R`.
+To register these schemas in Synapse use the `register-schemas.R` script.

 Each project can use these terms to build a schema or set of schemas to validate annotations.
 By referencing the terms that are registered in Synapse, we can